matti656/beamseti/README.md

 Planned enhancements include:

 - Expanded support for additional SETI survey catalogs and receiver bands.
+- Improve NED clustering deduplication & extend redshift/distance coverage.
+- Refine stellar population assumptions for NED and Uno.
+- Incorporate de-extinction for Gaia.
+- Apply code to new Breakthrough survey fields and results.
 - Improved uncertainty quantification and error propagation in pipelines.
 - Additional interactive visualization tools and web-based dashboards.
-- Publication-ready example notebooks and tutorials.
-- Integration with Drake equation parameter estimation tools.
+- Integration with Drake equation parameters for intermittent waveform and time domain consideration.

 Thank you for exploring the SETI Catalog Tools.
 I hope it accelerates your research in the exciting search for extraterrestrial intelligence!